 401k Contribution Limits

-The 401k limits for 2015 will be higher than 2014.
+The 401k limits for 2016 will be the same as 2015.
 You can find prior year limits along with all the other rules in this guide to 401k plans.
-The IRS raised both the 401k and Roth 401k slightly, allowing for a maximum limit of $18,000.
+The IRS kept the 401k and Roth 401k at a maximum limit of $18,000.

 Some companies offer both a 401k and Roth 401k plan.
 If you fall into this category, the contribution limits are not per plan.
 You can contribute to one or both plans, but the combined amount can’t exceed the maximum limit for the year.